mroxana4/PROIECT-TM-IT-FACTORY/README.md

 <h3>1.4 Test Design</h3>

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here **(inserati linkul catre fisierul cu testele, in format pdf, word sau csv)**
+The test cases can be accessed here
 ![image](https://github.com/user-attachments/assets/b20a155d-0df5-4e70-b503-35157ebe0d29)